rosand25/device_lge_h810/README.md

 Copyright 2015 - The CyanogenMod Project

-Device configuration for LG G4 (T-Mobile).
+Device configuration for LG G4 (AT&T).
 =====================================

 Basic   | Spec Sheet